HanBnrd/JessNIRS/README.md

 ## Quick Start
 - Connect the robot to the computer
-- Connect the BrainBit and BITalino to the computer via bluetooth
+- **Start the fNIRS device from OxySoft and turn on LSL streaming**
 - Run `main.py`

 *Note: if the BrainBit EEG is connected but the streaming session cannot be started, try unpairing the device, restart the computer, and repair it.
 The BrainBit should normally display a blinking light when connected but not in use, and have a solid light when actually being used by the script.*